compsoc-edinburgh/internal-wiki-notifier/README.md

 Not meant to be publicly embedded in Docker image builds.

-There is a helper script within the makefile, so after any local changes to the secrets (either after first creation or after edits), run `make restart` to stop remote services if any are running, sync the secrets, and start the service.
+There is a helper script within the makefile, so after any local changes to the secrets, run `make restart` to stop remote services if any are running, sync the secrets, and start the service.

 ## Logs